LauraStarzomska/Sentiment-Analysis-Tweets/README.md

 - scraping/tweepy_scraper.ipynb
 - embedding_clustering/data_cleaning_embedding_clustering.ipynb
-- zero-shot labeling/sentiment_analysis_zero_shot.ipynb
+- zero-shot labeling/sentiment_analysis_zero_shot.ipynb - This notebook was created using Google Colab to leverage GPU acceleration for efficient processing.
 - models/classical_ml_models.ipynb
-- models/neural_network_model.ipynb
+- models/neural_network_model.ipynb - This notebook was created using Google Colab to leverage GPU acceleration for efficient processing.
-- models/BERT_sentiment_classifier.ipynb
+- models/BERT_sentiment_classifier.ipynb - This notebook was created using Google Colab to leverage GPU acceleration for efficient processing.
 Ensure that you have the necessary data available and provide the appropriate file paths in the notebooks where required.

 ### Technologies Used